Let's do it together Let's do it together

 • Buy potted plants - the hardest part (germination from seed) has been done for you, but you still have all the fun of planting and watching them grow into larger blooms

-• Add some more compost around the plant so the pot is full, press firmly around the base of the plant to make sure it’s secure
+• Add some more compost around the plant so the pot is full, then press firmly around the base of the plant to make sure it’s secure

 • Continue to water over summer, and occasionally use plant feed to boost growth.
 If the kids are doing this part, make sure they have adult supervision